mlyczba/cetscoin/README.md

 Total available coins is: 18.446.744.
 Each block is mined every 2 minutes.

-The best way to install CETScoin wallet is to compile it, but you can also [download precompiled wallets](https://drive.google.com/drive/folders/1f71zMN2v6Wzp4oIGrXR7S4tZDQ9I2y_0).

 [Check the wiki pages for more information](https://github.com/mlyczba/cetscoin/wiki)

 ## Building CETScoin